toshiharutf/-git-push---set-upstream-origin-develop/README.md

 $ sudo bash build.sh -e /path/to/your/anaconda3/envs/commonroad-py37 -v 3.X --cgal --serializer -i -j 4
 ```

-`Note`: you need to substitute `/path/to/your/anaconda3/envs/commonroad-py37` with the path to your Anaconda environment, and `X` with your python version (e. g. setting X to 7 for 3.7).
+**Note**: you need to substitute `/path/to/your/anaconda3/envs/commonroad-py37` with the path to your Anaconda environment, and `X` with your python version (e. g. setting X to 7 for 3.7).

 ## Getting Started

 Full description of the exercise is provided in `exercise_guide.pdf`.

-To proceed with the tutorials, open your terminal in `commonroad-search/` folder, and launch Jupyter Notebook kernel with:
+To proceed with the tutorials, open a terminal in `commonroad-search/` folder, and launch Jupyter Notebook kernel with:

 ```shell
 $ jupyter notebook
 ```

-In the pop-up tab (or: open http://localhost:9000/ if ran with docker, otherwise http://localhost:8888/, in the explorer), navigate to `tutorials/` and follow the tutorials.
+In the pop-up tab (or: open http://localhost:9000/ if ran with docker, otherwise http://localhost:8888/, in the explorer), navigate to `tutorials/` and follow the tutorials one by one.
+After that, you may proceed with the exercise itself (see exercise guide for more detail).

-## Implementing your search algorithm

-Implement your heuristic function and/or search algorithm in `SMP/motion_planner/search_algorithms/student.py`.
-The usage of [PyCharm](https://www.jetbrains.com/pycharm/) is highly recommended for writing and debugging python code (freely available to students).

 ## Useful Tools
 If you are new here, it's worth to take a look at the following tools: